 Upper Body Underwear

 Your first upper body layer, the layer closest to your skin, is your sports bra, tank, or camisole.
-Many options are available for this layer based on your personal preference and shape, but you’ll likely want something with support under all the warmth layers.
-Sports bras come in everything from somewhat skimpy to almost tank top coverage, with or without cups, with various strap thicknesses and designs (racerback, classic bra, halter).
-The only two recommendations I’ll make are one, don’t get adjustable straps as the little buckles can rub and irritate your skin, especially if they are under your backpack straps; and two, go for wider straps over skinny ones as wide generally feels better, especially on long distance hikes.
+Many options are available for this layer, but you’ll want something with support, something without buckles, something that wicks moisture.
+Sports bras come in everything from somewhat skimpy to tank-top-like coverage, with or without cups, with various strap thicknesses and designs (racerback, classic bra, halter).
+The only two recommendations I’ll make are one, don’t get adjustable straps as the little buckles can rub and irritate your skin, especially if they sit under backpack straps; and two, go for wider straps over skinny ones as wide generally feels better, especially on long distance hikes.
 Most importantly, go with what is comfortable for you.
 That being said, we have some recommendations:

 Lower Body Underwear